mauran/maupoll/README.md

 # Maupoll 📊
-Dead simple poll for Slack
+Dead simple poll for Slack.
+Still in progress. :)